 The Lovelight Yoga and Arts Festival is an interactive environment created to enlighten, empower, and encourage expression and participation.
 It is a place where the line between performer and participant is blurred.
 Extensive programming will also be offered for the young and future yogis, with a special area for families to camp together!
 Attendees will also enjoy an array of organic food, featuring a vegetarian cafeteria catered by Indian chefs and a “Garden of Eating” food vendor area, where local food and drink vendors will offer 24-hour service.

 “We’re so thrilled to create a space that combines so many different positive influences and inspiring people!” says Paris.
 “Already, we’ve started receiving wonderful responses and feedback through social media, confirming the need for such an uplifting environment.”

 The Lovelight festival is also part of Integral Yoga’s 50th anniversary and celebrates the values of the Woodstock generation!
 Swami Satchidananda and Michael Lang introduced yoga to the flower generation and then the mainstream U.S. population back in 1969 when the enlightened Integral Yoga Guru opened the festival with a blessing and a dharma talk.
-Special ceremonies, movies and workshops at the fest will be curated by Integral Yoga.
+Special ceremonies, movies and workshops at the fest were curated by Integral Yoga.